runchise/batch.dart/README.md

 </p>

 <p align="center">
-A lightweight and powerful batch library written in Dart.
+A lightweight and powerful job management and batch library written in Dart.
 </p>

 ---